Blepharoplasty – Eyelid / Eyebag Removal Surgery

 You can’t usually use your private medical insurance for cosmetic surgery but you can pay directly for your Blepharoplasty – Eyelid / Eyebag Removal Surgery treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you able to use your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.
+If you are able to use your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 Why One Healthcare

 - Modern purpose-built hospital opened in March 2016 (Ashford) December 2017 (Hatfield)